 - Serious Mental Illness (SMI) Eligibility Determination FAQs

 - Behavioral Health Continuum of Care Annual 2022 Report

-- Behavioral Health Continuum of Care Report Fact Sheet
+- Behavioral Health Continuum of Care Fact Sheet

-- Oversight of Mercer and WICHE Contracts for monitoring Arnold Vs. Sarn settlement terms
+- Oversight of Mercer and WICHE Contracts for monitoring Arnold v.
+Sarn Settlement Terms

-- Implement initiatives related to expanded access to behavioral health services and integrated care
+- Continuing implementation of initiatives related to expanded access to behavioral health services and integrated care

 - Behavioral health in schools

-- Monitor the oversight of the MCOs for members on conditional release under the jurisdiction of the Psychiatric Security Review Board
+- Continued monitoring of oversight of the MCOs for members on conditional release under the jurisdiction of the Psychiatric Security Review Board

 - Involvement in development of workforce competencies related to the System of Care

 Learn How to Navigate the Health Care System

 Here are more resources to help you access services and take care of your health care needs.

 - One-page Empowerment Tools for Members and Families